-(b) Use of Estimates
+(b) Use of Estimates (continued)

-The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the related notes to the financial statements.
-Significant areas requiring the use of management estimates include future income tax valuation allowances and assumptions used in valuing options and warrants in stock-based compensation calculations.
+valuation allowances and assumptions used in valuing options and warrants in share-based compensation calculations.
 By their nature, these estimates are subject to measurement uncertainty and actual results could differ from those estimates.

-c) Cash Equivalents
+(c) Cash Equivalents